Damian M. Lyons

 and a master's degree in Computer Science from Trinity College, University of Dublin, Robotics & Computer Vision:

-Visual navigation, robot plan and program representation and analysis.
+Visual navigation, visual landmarks, agriculture/herding applications, robot program representation and analysis.
 Software

 codebases.